AND WILDERNESS PROJECT

 The 'Women and Wilderness' project officially began on a cold winter day in February 2019, with two friends in the woods surrounding Hamilton Ontario, but the true reason for this project’s existence goes much deeper.

-My family was quite controlling and violent, interspersed with moments of deep loving connection, which for some time, too long, buffered the raw cognitive dissonance required to maintain these kinds of family dynamics.
+I grew up in a volatile home.
+My family was controlling and violent, interspersed with moments of deep love and generosity.
+That love buffered the raw cognitive dissonance required to maintain these kinds of dynamics.

-In early 2019, my grandmother passed from dementia, she had a difficult passing.
+These very friendships would help guide me back, when in early 2019, my grandmother passed from dementia, she had a difficult passing.
 I spent a month in the hospital with her and another family member, with whom I also had a very complicated relationship.

-When I came back home that January I was broken.
+When I came back home that January, I was broken.
+I was diagnosed with severe PTSD.
+A doctor explained that after years of trauma, my body and mind were no longer able to sustain its weight.
 I had bottled so much for so long that there was no more space for me to absorb it all.
-It all came to a head and I was unable to function.
-My light had gone out.
+Nightmares, flashbacks and panic attacks, along with an inability to process any new information kept me motionless.

-I decided to try Krav because everything was making me jump.
+I started therapy.
+It helped, but slowly so decided to try Krav Maga.
 Loud noises would have me drop to the floor.
 I couldn’t have anyone stand between me and an exit without panicking.

 During my fist class, I was paired with a female partner.
 She asked me to throw a punch, and I had a complete meltdown.
 The head of the gym sat with me until I calmed down, and told me that I was not broken, and asked me about my relationship with women.
 It was only then that I truly recognized how guarded I was in female spaces.
 I had taken it for granted.
-Outside of a couple of close friends, I really struggle to feel safe in new relationships.
+We worked together to move through the fear, though the anger, and into grief.